tnaia/curse-turing/README.md

 # Current status and usage

-Minimum working simulator of a turing machine which runs in a tape infinite to the "right".
-The only way of halting it is trying to advance beyond the finite end of the tape.
+Minimum working simulator of a turing machine running on a tape "infinite" to the right.
+To halt, make it attempt to advance beyond the finite end of the tape.
 Say you compile it as `tc`.
 Then you run it using the line below

     tc rules-file.txt 'tape text'

-where `rules-file.txt` is something like this
+where `rules-file.txt` looks something like

     A,0,a,0,R
     +,0,a,0,R